-In our lab, we are studying the relationship between changes in brain structures as they relate to memory performance.
+In the lab of Dr. Craig Stark, we are studying the relationship between changes in brain structures as they relate to memory performance.
 One way that we can look at changes in these brain structures is to observe changes in memory that occur in normal aging as well as those changes associated with disorders of aging, such as mild cognitive impairment and Alzheimer’s disease.
 We use fMRI (functional magnetic resonance imaging) to observe changes in activity in the brain while individuals perform memory tasks.
 By comparing the changes in activity to memory performance, we can observe which areas of the brain are involved in different kinds of memory operations.

 - Cognitively healthy older adults, Successful Aging Program participants